-Today I wished I could transport back to the 1920’s and just be the housewife feminists fought so hard for us not be.
-You see, I am a working mom.
+Today I wished I could transport back to the 1920’s and just be the housewife feminists fought so hard for us not to be.
+You see, I’m a working mom.
 But, who are we kidding?
 Whether you have a career and kids, or you are a stay-at-home mom – there is no such thing as a mom that does not work.

 So please, fellow moms who are with their kids full time; stop telling me that you ‘’don’t know how I do it, juggling a career, a marriage and three small boys (aged 4 years, 2 years and 4 months respectively).
 Honestly, I don’t always know how to be with my own kids 24/7, so hats off to you.”

 Truth is, I don’t juggle it all that well.
 Working for myself (aka “no work, no pay’’) meant my baby was only two months old when I simply had to get back to the business of helping our family survive financially.
 And to be truthful, I drop a whole lot of freaking balls doing it all… the… time.
 Like today, when I got the times for meeting with a client mixed up and didn’t pitch.